The delicious tale of Bitcoin Pizza Day

 Did Jeremy keep the 10k BTC?

 Surprisingly, Jeremy ultimately used the entire 10k BTC to fund his travels.
-However, he did acknowledge that if he had perceived Bitcoin as an investment, he would have retained it longer.
+However, he did acknowledge that if he had perceived Bitcoin as an investment, he'd have retained it longer.
 In a separate interview, he confessed that he had no clue of the immense status Bitcoin would reach.

 How to celebrate Bitcoin Pizza Day